On perpetuities with light tails: Acknowledgements

 \section{Acknowledgements}

+The author would like to express his sincere gratitude to the referees for their useful comments.
 The author thanks to prof. Iksanov for his stimulating remarks that led to an improvement of the work.
 The author was partially supported by the NCN Grant UMO-2015/19/D/ST1/03107.